Roninkoi/LD44/README.txt

 claim and your family’s expenses threaten to ruin your finances.
 Can you keep your salary up and pay the bills?

 Claims souls that are RED.
-Claiming innocent souls cause a monetary penalty (-3).
+Claiming innocent souls causes a monetary penalty (-3).
 You have to meet your soul quota in your shift, which can range from 12 hours to 24 hours.
 At the end of each day you will receive money based on the number of